Bertha Palmer

+Bertha Matilde Palmer (née Honoré; May 22, 1849 – May 5, 1918) was an American businesswoman, socialite, and philanthropist.
+She was the wife of millionaire Potter Palmer and early member of the Chicago Woman's Club, as well as president of the Board of Lady Managers.
+She is most known for her work during the 1893 World's Columbian Exposition, as well as her donation of her impressionist art collection to the Art Institute of Chicago.

 Early life

 Born as Bertha Matilde Honoré in Louisville, Kentucky, her father was businessman Henry Hamilton Honoré.
+Her family moved to Chicago in 1855, when Bertha was six years old.
 Known within the family as "Cissie", she studied in her home town and achieved a reputation as a musician, linguist, writer, politician, and administrator.
+She was one of six children, and the oldest of the Honoré daughters.
 Her sister, Ida Marie Honoré, was married to Frederick Dent Grant, eldest son of general and president Ulysses S. Grant.

-Marriage
+She was a graduate of Georgetown Visitation Preparatory School, and also attended St. Xavier Academy.
+She graduated in 1867 with high academic achievements which included multiple fields of science, literature, and algebra.

+Personal life and marriage

 She married the Chicago millionaire Potter Palmer in 1870.
 She was 21 and he was 44.
 Palmer was a Quaker merchant who had come to Chicago after failing twice in business.
+The two met in 1862 when Bertha was just 13 years old.

 In Chicago, he learned to please his customers, many of whom were women.
 He made customer service a priority and carried everything from dry goods to the latest French fashions for ladies.
 Palmer sold his vast store to a consortium, and it would eventually become Marshall Field's.
 Palmer then opened a luxury hotel, Palmer House, and invested in real estate, eventually owning a vast portfolio of properties.

-Soon after their marriage, the Chicago Fire wiped out the Palmer House and most of their holdings, and Bertha Palmer had to rush off to wire the east so that Palmer could re-establish credit, borrow money and rebuild his holdings.
+Soon after their marriage, the Chicago Fire wiped out the Palmer House and most of their holdings.
+Bertha Palmer had to rush off to wire the east so that Palmer could re-establish credit, borrow money and rebuild his holdings.
+95% of Palmers buildings and assets were destroyed in the fire.
+Shortly after the fire, Bertha Palmer changed Potter Palmer's mind about leaving Chicago.
 Bertha Palmer was unusually poised for one so young, and together, the Palmers re-established their fortune.
 Despite her age, she quickly rose to the top of Chicago society.
 "She was beautiful, dashing, quick, and smart; and more than that, she was sure of herself," wrote historian Ernest Poole.

 In 1874, she gave birth to son Honoré, and in 1875, she gave birth to son Potter Palmer II.
-Both sons went on to have sons named Potter Palmer III, as well as other children.
-See Who's Who in Chicago (1931).
+Both sons went on to have children including Potter Palmer II naming his son Potter Palmer III.